 Eight surface water samples were collected from Pearce Creek Lake, and two surface water samples were collected from the Elk River (Figure 1).
-In addition to measuring the surface water conditions when the samples were collected-such as water temperature, oxygen content, and water clarity (turbidity)-the surface water samples were also sent to a certified laboratory.
+In addition to measuring the surface water conditions when the samples were collected-such as water temperature, oxygen content, and water clarity (turbidity)-the surface water samples were sent to a certified laboratory for analytical testing.
 Laboratory tests for the water samples included metals, phosphorus, nitrogen, ammonia, and suspended solids.
 This list was chosen to represent the composition of surface water runoff and soil erosion, which provide the majority of the surface water that flows into Pearce Creek Lake from the surrounding area.

-For the Pearce Creek Lake samples, 9 of the 16 tested metals were detected in the surface water samples.
+For the Pearce Creek Lake samples, 10 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low and consistent with metal concentrations at the upstream reference site.
-None of the metals analyzed in the Pearce Creek Lake surface water samples, including both the monitoring locations and the reference location, exceeded the acute or chronic freshwater criteria for aquatic life.
+With the exception of aluminum in one sample, none of the metals analyzed in the Pearce Creek Lake surface water samples, including both the monitoring locations and the reference location, exceeded the acute or chronic freshwater criteria for aquatic life.
+The concentration of aluminum at monitoring location PCL-07 exceeded the chronic freshwater criterion but was substantially less than the acute freshwater criterion for the protection of aquatic life.

-For the Elk River samples, 6 of the 16 tested metals were detected in the surface water samples.
+For the Elk River samples, 8 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low and consistent with metal concentrations at the offshore reference site.
 None of the metals analyzed in the Elk River surface water samples exceeded the acute or chronic freshwater criteria for aquatic life.

-For surface water, results from the fall 2020 post-placement monitoring event indicated that concentrations of detected metals were comparable or within the range of concentrations from the baseline monitoring events.
+For surface water, results from the fall 2021 post-placement monitoring event indicated that concentrations of detected metals were comparable to or within the range of concentrations from the baseline monitoring events.